Management Response

 Responsible Deadline Status Comments

 Continue to disseminate the recommendations and findings with Country Offices on the importance of partnerships with government partners where appropriate.
-DRR and resilience team (WPSR section) 2023/06 Overdue-Initiated
+DRR and resilience team (WPSR section) 2023/06 Completed The DRR and resilience team has continued to share the recommendations and findings with relevant offices on the importance of partnerships with government partners.

 UN Women Nigeria Country Office will continue to explore and partner with the government where necessary and in line with UN Women’s policies and procedures.
-Nigeria Country Office 2023/12 Overdue-Initiated Under its new Strategic Note (2023-2027), the Nigeria CO will continue to prioritize and strengthen the ongoing partnership with the government at all levels (federal, state, and local government).
+Nigeria Country Office 2023/12 Completed Under its new Strategic Note (2023-2027), the Nigeria CO has continued to prioritize and strengthen the ongoing partnership with the government at all levels (federal, state, and local government).
+The CO has actively engaged with government in the implementation of its Strategic Note, including joint project delivery and monitoring.

 UN Women Cameroon Country Office will collaborate with government partners and will ensure these partnerships are mobilized for the projects in the future, in particular for the ones funded by the Government of Japan.
-UN Women Cameroon 2023/12 Ongoing
+UN Women Cameroon 2023/12 Completed The CO has elaborated a joint action plan with the Ministry of Women Empowerment and Family, which includes the activities of the Japan Supplementary Budget project.

 Recommendation: RECOMMENDATION 4 : SET CLARITY ON CASH BASED INTERVENTIONS (CBI s It is recommended to set clarity on CBIs for the WRD and protection (GBV) outcomes.
 It seems there was an unclear norm or def inition on CBIs.
 While the project proposal was mainly targeti ng ‘Cash for Work’ modality, implemented interventions, particularly the assessment reports contain much wider scopes (cash based interventions, socio economic opportunities, income generating activities).
 While these assessments provide much deeper insights over potential usages of CBIs for women’s resilience, the assessments do not directly lead to the planned activities (i.e., 45 women benefited from cash for work in each country).
 Cash intervention could mitigate a delay in the distribution of kits, missing the seasonal factors as well as increase choices for the beneficiaries if safely administrated.
 As it seems UN Women is still at an early stage of using CBIs in both countries, further clarification and guidance on the main purposes and objectives of cash usage in the resilience building programme may be required.